andraspatka/free-genai-bootcamp-2025/lang-portal/BackendTechnicalSpecs.md

 └── words.db
 ```

+Important: Each entity should have a separate file for models, handlers and service.
+There should be 1 file each for Words, Groups, StudyActivities, StudySessions, WordReviewItems.

 ## Database Schema

 Our database will be a single sqlite database called `words.db` that will be in the root of the project folder of `backend_go`